Seattle’s 9th annual JRMF 2020

 • How can I learn more about this festival?

 For information about Julia Robinson Math Festivals around the country, go to http://juliarobinsonfestival.org.

 • What is parking like?

-You can park for free in the UW campus lots after noon on Saturday.
+You can park for free in the UW campus lots on Saturdays after noon.

 • Who was Julia Robinson?